Smashing localizations of rings of weak global dimension at most one: The classification for valuation domains

 It remains to prove that the intervals $[\jfr, \q]$ and $[\jfr', \q']$ of $(\Spec R,\subseteq)$ are disjoint.
 This is easy now since if $\jfr' \subseteq \q$, then we would have $R_\q/\jfr \otimes_R R_{\q'}/\jfr' \cong R_{\q \cap \q'}/\jfr' \ne 0$, a contradiction. \end{proof}

-\begin{rem} It is rather clear from the latter proposition what the structure of homological epimorphisms is for $f\dd R \to S$ with $S$ semilocal.
+\begin{rem} From the latter proposition the structure of homological epimorphisms $f\dd R \to S$ with $S$ semilocal is rather clear.
 In such a case the finitely many maximal ideals $\n_i \subseteq S$ give us finitely many pairwise disjoint intervals $[\jfr_i,\p_i]$ in $(\Spec R, \subseteq)$ with all $\jfr_i$ idempotent.
 Proposition~\ref{prop:hom-epi-vd} also provides us with a homological epimorphism

 Moreover, $h_{\n_i}$ is an isomorphism for every maximal ideal $\n_i \subseteq S$, so that $h$ itself is an isomorphism. \end{rem}